 Only with the Office of Strategic Communications and Marketing’s approval.
 Approval depends on the quality of the logo you are currently using and compared to the whole of UF’s branding efforts.
-In some cases, it may be necessary to rebrand your effort with a new logo.
+In some cases, rebranding your effort with a new logo may be necessary.

-Why does the Office of Strategic Communications and Marketing need to approve my promotional logo?
+Why must the Office of Strategic Communications and Marketing approve my promotional logo?

-Our goal is to create a cohesive, consistent and unified visual identification system.
-It’s critical that we guide this category of the brand identity.
+We aim to create a cohesive, consistent, unified visual identification system.
+It’s critical that we guide this category of brand identity.

 What do I do with existing materials?

 You may continue to use existing materials until they are depleted.
-When they are ready to be replaced or reprinted, use your new promotional logo.
+Use your new promotional logo when they are ready to be replaced or reprinted.
 Materials created after 12/15/21 should be compliant.

 Are there alternate formats for promotional logos?

 Both a horizontal and vertical template are available for download above.